 Select the type of QR Code you want and fill in the URL you want to direct it to or the vCard you want to display, or the email you want to trigger.

 You can upload your logo from the desktop, mobile or tablet.
 We take care of resizing it to fit the QR Code. :) To download the QR Code, you will have to sign up for the 14-day free trial.

 The 12% area in the center gets the maximum attention and it should be utilized to communicate very effectively.
 Marketers have used this space in interesting ways.
 Here are some inspirations for you -

 No, it doesn’t.
-We take technical compliance very seriously and we make sure that the QR Codes are readable.
+We take technical compliance very seriously and we make sure that the QR Codes with logo are readable.
 We compress the logo to 12% of the QR Code area, such that it does not interfere with the scanning, but conveys the message.
-We make sure we do not overdo it in a way that makes the QR code unscannable.
+We make sure we do not overdo it in a way that makes the QR Code unscannable.

-Most brands that have successfully run QR code campaigns had logos for credibility and brand recall factor.
+Most brands that have successfully run QR Code campaigns had logos for credibility and brand recall factor.
 There are different types of QR Codes that have been employed by brands from coupon QR Codes to location QR Codes.
 Here are a few examples of brands that got it right with QR Codes and logos -

 These brands from multiple verticals -